-Your risk increases with age, especially after 60.
+Your risk increases, especially after age 60.
 As people grow older, they're more likely to develop heart disease and other conditions that can cause AFib.

 If someone in your close family had or has it, there's a greater risk for you, too.